Anxiety: Definitions, Symptoms, Conventional Treatments

 5: Generalized Anxiety Disorder – a general feeling of ‘angst’ or aroused fear of anxiousness of being in this world and living in a society without a clear object of anxiety projection.

 In 1959 M. Hamilton developed the widely used interview scale called the HAM-A (Hamilton Anxiety Scale) that measures the severity of a person’s anxiety.
 It is based on 14 parameters which include anxious mood, tension, fears, insomnia, somatic complaints and behavior.

 While anxiety is commonly psychogenic, i.e. its origins are in the mind, there are also indications that an inherited disposition may exist, that childhood experiences and conditioning can be causative or that it may even be related to impairments in the functioning of the brain.
-Generally speaking anxious disorders are driven by tension and a weak mind.
-From a psychoanalytical perspective acute anxiousness is not a response to the object itself, but to the possibility that that some unacceptable unconscious material may be about to become conscious.
-The main moment here is that of a repression and anxiety thus elucidates the interdependence of our mind and body.
+Generally speaking, anxiety disorders are driven by tension and a weak mind.
+From a psychoanalytical perspective, acute anxiousness is not a response to the object itself, but to the possibility that some unacceptable unconscious material may be about to become conscious.
+The main moment here is that of repression and anxiety thus elucidates the interdependence of our mind and body.

 Medication involves the short or long-term use of drugs, above all tranquilizers.
 This can only be useful short-term, as it does not give patients the opportunity to solve their own difficulties if this method is applied solely.